kumarrohit19/Grafana_Project/README.md

    16523 - For Windows Servers
    8162 - VMware

-For Windows and Linux Vm we need to Install exporters for collecting metrics which can be reflected in grafana Exporters can be found under exporter folder.
+For Windows and Linux Vm we need to Install prometheus-exporters for collecting metrics which can be reflected in grafana Exporters can be found under exporter folder.

 Dashboard